NilsDannemann/nilsdannemann.dev/wp-content/plugins/seo-by-rank-math/readme.txt

-=== Rank Math - SEO Plugin for WordPress ===
+=== Rank Math SEO - Best SEO Plugin for WordPress ===
 Contributors: rankmath
 Plugin link: https://rankmath.com/?utm_source=LP&utm_campaign=WP
-Tags: seo, sitemap, google search console, schema, redirection Tested up to: 5.5.1
+Tags: seo, sitemap, google search console, schema, redirection, WordPress SEO Tested up to: 5.7
-Requires at least: 5.2
+Requires at least: 5.5
-Requires PHP: 7.0
+Requires PHP: 7.2
-Stable tag: 1.0.49
+Stable tag: 1.0.61.1
 License: GPL-2.0+
 License URI: https://www.gnu.org/licenses/gpl-2.0.txt

-Rank Math is a revolutionary WordPress SEO plugin that combines the features of many SEO tools in a single package & helps you multiply your traffic.
+Rank Math SEO is a revolutionary WordPress SEO plugin that combines the features of many SEO tools in a single package & helps you multiply your traffic.

 == Description ==

-**SEO Plugin For WordPress**
-★★★★★<br>
+**Rank Math SEO - Best SEO Plugin for WordPress** ★★★★★<br>

 **SEO is the most consistent source of traffic for any website.** We created <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP" target="_blank">**Rank Math, a WordPress SEO plugin**</a>, to help every website owner get access to the SEO tools they need to improve their SEO and attract more traffic to their website.